KennethCNg/airbase/README.md

 ### Integrating third-party javascript components

 To clone Airbnb, there is no avoiding the large map taking up 34% of screen estate on the home listing page.
 I've always been fond of maps, so naturally I found integration with Google maps one the more interesting parts of this project.

-Showing a map is simple -- the challenge is getting it to play well with react components.
-More specifically, we want to avoid rendering the Map each time the state of its wrapping component changes (`GMap`, in this case).
-To get around this, it's possible to have Map exist outside of the component lifecycle by passing it as a `ref` into `GMap`.
-It feels a bit like inception.
-Map related logic can then be encapsulated in a new component, for instance `GMapController`.
+EDIT: I previously misunderstood the purpose of React's `ref` attribute for integrating third-party libraries.

+We use React's `ref` attribute to correctly load Google maps.
+The DOM element needed to load the map does not exist until our React component mounts.
+The callback provided to `ref` is called on component mount, and gives us a reference to the underlying DOM element, which is ultimately provided to `google.maps.Map(...)`in `componentDidMount()`.

 `gmap.jsx`
 ```js